saljoudi/KSA-Covid19-/README.md

-# KSA Covid19
-The Covid19 Situation in the Kingdom of Saudi Arabia.
+# The Covid19's Situation in the Kingdom of Saudi Arabia.
+Facts and Insights